alienarena/alienarena/docs/README.txt

 (Windows)

 Installation has been made very simple.
 After downloading, simply click on the alienarena2007.exe file and the installation will begin.
 Follow the instructions of the Installshield setup program.
 If you are running Windows 2000 or XP, you should have administrative privileges.
 If not, you may get some errors when the program tries to write the uninstall information to the registry.
-If so, simply click “ignore”, and the installation will continue without problem.
+If so, simply click "ignore", and the installation will continue without problem.

 Once finished, you can click on the Alien Arena icon that has been placed on your desktop to start a game or the Alien Arena Server icon to start a dedicated server.